 The First Nations on the coast have known of the excellent salmon runs on the Campbell River for centuries.
 Their village site at the mouth of the river was named Tlamatook, meaning “a place where there are houses.”
 Archaeological digs at this site have revealed extensive use as a permanent village and fishing site for millennia.

 Europeans first reached this region in 1792 with both the Spanish and English sending ships to chart and explore the area.
 Captains Vancouver and Galiano worked together to chart this island and rapid strewn section of the coast.
-When Captain Vancouver reached Discovery Passage, he stopped to visit the First Nations village on the cliffs at what is now called Cape Mudge.
-It is believed that this village was then populated by Salish speaking peoples, but it is possible that the Laichwiltach (a confederacy[1] of Liqwala speaking[2] nations) had already begun their southward expansion into this area.
-Certainly by the mid 1800s the Laichwiltach controlled the strategic trading position and rich salmon grounds of Discovery Passage from their villages at Tlamatook (Campbell River) and Tsa-kwa-luten (Cape Mudge).
+When Captain Vancouver reached Discovery Passage, he stopped to visit the First Nations village on the cliffs.
+This area is now called Cape Mudge.
+It is believed that this village was then populated by Salish speaking peoples.
+However, it is possible that the Laichwiltach (a confederacy[1] of Liqwala speaking[2] nations) had already begun their move into this area.
+By the mid 1800s the Laichwiltach controlled the strategic trading position and rich salmon grounds of Discovery Passage from their villages at Tlamatook (Campbell River) and Tsa-kwa-luten (Cape Mudge).

-Prior to Captain Richards’ survey, Europeans did not have much of a presence in this area; it was only after European interests shifted to logging in the 1860s that they came to this area in greater numbers.
-The first loggers did not intend to stay; they were logging off the easily accessible timber along the shoreline, and then moving on.
+Prior to Captain Richards’ survey, Europeans did not have much of a presence in this area.
+It was only after European interests shifted to logging in the 1860s that they came to this area in greater numbers.
+The first loggers did not intend to stay.
+They were logging off the easily accessible timber along the shoreline, and then moving on.
 Many of the logging camps were built on floats to expedite this process.
-Only once the easily accessible timber was logged did the camps start harvesting the timber that was further inland, using oxen and later steam technology to move the logs to the water for shipping to the mills.
+Once they had logged the easily accessible timber they began harvesting the timber that was further inland.
+To do so, they used oxen and later steam technology to move the logs to the water for shipping to the mills.

 A settlement was planned and prospected to be located at Duncan Bay (a large natural harbour just north of the river) by Mike King in the 1880s.
-This settlement was going to be called Duluth, but it was never built.
+This settlement would have been called Duluth, but it was never built.
 Europeans began to settle at Campbell River starting in the late 1880s with Fred Nunns being one of the first.
 You will find many places in Campbell River named for Fred Nunns and the other early settlers.

-This area has long been famous for its fishing and people have come from far and wide to enjoy the fishing (and hunting) here, so it is not surprising to learn that the first business established in Campbell River was a hotel, in 1904, known as the Willows Hotel, built by Charles and Frederick Thulin.
+This area has long been famous for its fishing, and people have come from far and wide to enjoy the fishing (and hunting) here.
+So, it is not surprising to learn that the first business established in Campbell River was a hotel.
+In 1904 the Willows Hotel was built by Charles and Frederick Thulin.
 In 1910, a large party headed by BC’s Commissioner of Lands stayed here before setting out on an exploratory survey of central Vancouver Island.
 Their expedition resulted in the establishment of BC’s first provincial park, Strathcona Park.

-All incoming and outgoing transportation to Campbell River was by water, and for a town without a natural harbour, this caused some difficulties.
-Quathiaski Cove, on Quadra Island, which had be settled much earlier than Campbell River, served as the economic and social hub of the region in the early 20th century.
+All incoming and outgoing transportation to Campbell River was by water.
+For a town without a natural harbour, this caused some difficulties.
+Quathiaski Cove, on Quadra Island, served as the economic and social hub of the region in the early 20th century.
 Only after the road came through from Courtenay in 1920 did Campbell River come into its own as a regional centre.

-While Campbell River grew as a service centre surrounded by large logging camps, it also played host to increasing numbers of visitors bent on catching the impressive Tyee salmon, distinguished from other salmon by weighing over 30 pounds.
+Campbell River grew as a service centre surrounded by large logging camps.
+During this time, it also saw an increasing numbers of visitors bent on catching the impressive Tyee salmon.
 In 1924, to regulate and protect the sport, the Tyee Club of British Columbia established a set of rules which are still adhered to by the Club to this day.
 The Tyee Club is Campbell River’s oldest organization.

 In 1952, the opening of the Elk Falls Pulp and Paper Mill further escalated Campbell River’s development and growth.
 The Elk Falls Mill was the community’s largest employer until it closed in 2010.
 The mill was a prominent supporter of the community over the years.
 The company participated in parades and festivals and even had its own local baseball team at one time.

 The 1980s and 1990s brought another change to Campbell River with the arrival of the Homalco or Xwemalhkwu First Nation.
-The traditional territories of the Homalco, an Ey7a7uuthem speaking[3] First Nation, are to the east of Campbell River primarily on the mainland and encompass all of Bute Inlet.
-The community at Aup (Church House) was struggling in the 1970s due to the general lack of services and a faltering fishing economy, which caused the dispersal of the Homalco peoples to larger centres.
+The traditional territories of the Homalco, an Ey7a7uuthem speaking[3] First Nation, are to the east of Campbell River.
+The community at Aup (Church House) was struggling in the 1970s due to the general lack of services and a faltering fishing economy.
+This caused the dispersal of the Homalco peoples to larger centres.
 In the 1980s community leaders negotiated with the government to purchase lands for a new community centre in the Campbell River area.
 Construction began in 1992.

 Development was changing the shoreline of Campbell River yet again, with the construction of the Discovery Harbour Centre on Weiwaikum First Nation reserve land.
-The project was the first of its kind in Canada where the First Nation partnered with the development firm, Northwest Group, rather than just leasing out the land.
-More of the shoreline was re-claimed with fill, and the marina, offices, shopping centre, and restaurants were opened with celebrations and fireworks in 1998.
-Visitors to the shopping centre will notice the prominence given to First Nations designs on all the buildings and in the many figures and structures scattered throughout.
+The project was the first of its kind in Canada where the First Nation partnered with the development firm, rather than just leasing out the land.
+More of the shoreline was re-claimed, and the marina, offices, shopping centre, and restaurants opened with celebrations and fireworks in 1998.
+Visitors to the shopping centre will notice the prominence given to First Nations designs throughout.

 Campbell River was incorporated as a city in 2005.